laravel-workflow/laravel-workflow/README.md

 [![Stargazers repo roster for @laravel-workflow/laravel-workflow](https://reporoster.com/stars/dark/laravel-workflow/laravel-workflow)](https://github.com/laravel-workflow/laravel-workflow/stargazers)

 <sub><sup>"Laravel" is a registered trademark of Taylor Otwell.
 This project is not affiliated, associated, endorsed, or sponsored by Taylor Otwell, nor has it been reviewed, tested, or certified by Taylor Otwell.
-The use of the trademark "Laravel" on this website is for informational and descriptive purposes only.
+The use of the trademark "Laravel" is for informational and descriptive purposes only.
 Laravel Workflow is not officially related to the Laravel trademark or Taylor Otwell.</sup></sub>